cf-law/trivia-game/README.md

 - 'trivia solution.txt': Contains the solution for all the questions.

-- 'video link.txt': A link to the video showing the presentation of the board itself.
+- 'video link.txt': A link to the video showing the presentation of the game itself, taken on the day of presentation.